 WHERE clause arguments

-The WHERE clause is optional.
-This clause is used as a filter.
+The optional WHERE clause is used as a filter.
 You can specify either a search or a field and a set of values with the IN operator.

 - <field> IN (<value-list>)